-Our COVID Tech Connect was founded with a mission to connect critically ill COVID-19 patients with their loved ones.
-From March 2020 through August 2021, we donated 20,000 tablets and 30,000 charge cords to 2,000 hospitals and care facilities in all 50 states across the United States.
-We scaled beyond hardware with the development of an award-nominated, free video conferencing solution, that connects hospitalized COVID patients with friends and family through virtual visitations.
-We also expanded beyond our mission with emergency relief for those communities who were disproportionately affected by COVID-19, both domestically and abroad.
+COVID Tech Connect was founded by those in the technology community with a mission to connect critically ill COVID-19 patients with their loved ones.
+From March 2020 through August 2021, we donated 20,000 tablets and 30,000 charge cords to 2,000 hospitals and care facilities in all 50 states across the United States towards the development of COVID Tech Connect's award-nominated, free video conferencing solution that connected hospitalized COVID patients with friends and family through virtual visitations.
+In doing so, we expanded beyond our company mission with emergency relief for those communities who were disproportionately affected by COVID-19, both domestically and abroad.